sagarrajak245/computer_vision_project/README.md

 ## 📦 Model Weights

 This project uses custom-trained weights for best performance.
 Please download them from the links below:
-# create model folder and then inside them download these models
+# create model folder and then inside download these models-

 ### 🎯 1️⃣ YOLO Player/Ball Detection Model